clean-test/clean-test/doc/status.md

  - [ ] Support more binary operators
  - [ ] Deal with configurable floating point accuracy
  - [ ] Comparison of containers
+ - [ ] Think about case-insensitive string comparisons

 ## Utils